-NASA starts 45-day signaling period for Mars rover | EarthSky.org
+NASA to continue signaling Opportunity rover on Mars | EarthSky.org

 — Mike Seibert (@mikeseibert) August 30, 2018

-That’s probably why NASA took special care with this most recent announcement about the recovery.
-It said it had revised part of its August 30 statement to including the following, more fully described recovery process for Opportunity:
+Following Seibert’s tweet, and the reactions it caused, NASA took special care with its subsequent announcements about the recovery.
+The space agency revised part of its August 30 statement to including the following, more fully described recovery process for Opportunity:

 The science team is also sending a command three times a week to elicit a beep if the rover happens to be awake, and will soon be expanding the commanding to include ‘sweep and beeps’ to address a possible complexity with certain conditions within the mission clock fault.
 These will continue through January of 2019 …